openSUSE/suse-xsl/source-assets/styles2022/sass/README.md

 There are many SASS preprocessors, but we use the package `sassc`.
 It comes with a tool `sassc` (same name).

-Keep in mind, different SASS preprocessors can support different levels of the syntax.
+Keep in mind, using different SASS preprocessors can be an issue:

+* They support different levels of the syntax.
+* They create a different set of changes and lead to a bigger diff when switching from `sassc` to another one.

 ## Directory layout